maticnetwork/whitepaper/README.md

 # Potential Use Cases {#potential}

-Matic foundation is committed to provide a, scalable and user friendly ecosystem for third party Decentralized Applications to thrive on.
-Matic Network foundation like Ethereum and other platform Foundations will promote various Base chain Dapps(like Dapps built Ethereum currently, and NEO,EOS in future) to build and migrate their user facing applications/transactions on Matic Network.
+Matic foundation is committed to provide a scalable and user friendly ecosystem for third party Decentralized Applications to thrive on.
+Matic Network foundation like Ethereum and other platform Foundations, will promote various Base chain Dapps(like Dapps built on Ethereum currently, and on NEO,EOS in future) to build and migrate their user facing applications/transactions on Matic Network.
 It will also award grants and funding to third party app developers to build various user cases on top of Matic Network like :

 ### Payments {#payment}

-Matic will provide an interface for users and payment APIs and SDKs for DApps, merchant, and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers).
+Matic will provide an interface for users, payment APIs and SDKs for DApps, merchant and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers).

 We have plans to roll-out this system in three phases:
 1. Ethereum and ERC20 token payments